SnFoil/feed-the-world/README.md

 This is a game where you mine some ore.
 Then you do stuff with it.

+# how to unlock new buttons / features

+to unlock a feature, upgrade, or button, certain requirements must be met. below are unlockables and their requirements drill - must have at least 100 ore drill upgrades - must have at least 3 drills furnaces - must have at least 500 ore furnace upgrades - must have at least 3 furnaces

 # future updates / to do list

   - upgrades